JuanPotato/fruit/_posts/2024-10-10-mulberries.md

 enjoyed every berry I could reach with my little arms.

 In Arabic, we called mulberries توت (toot), which just translates to "berry".
-Red mulberries specifically are often called توت شامي (toot shami) or _Syrian Berry_.
+Red mulberries specifically are often called توت شامي (toot shami) or _Shami Berry_.
 My faint memory of climbing the mulberry tree, eating to my heart's content, is one of few memories that tie me back to Syria.
 My mom is also fond of mulberries, which brings them even closer to my heart.